raul2710/slot-machine-java-rmi/README.md

 # Slot Machine Game
-Slot Machine Game was create for home work college to developer a slot machine using JAVA language and RMI API
+Slot Machine Game was create for homework college to developer a slot machine using JAVA language and RMI API
 - Java 22
 - Rmi Api
 - MySql 8